Delay-induced homoclinic bifurcations in modified gradient bistable systems and their relevance to optimisation: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to Dmitri Tseluiko for helpful discussions about Shilnikov's theorem, and for help in preparing Figures \ref{fig_homocl_2d-3d_2well_right_cycle}(k)-(o); and to Alexander Balanov for help in creating software to solve DDEs numerically.
-C.J.M. was supported by EPSRC (UK) during his PhD studies in Loughborough University.
+The authors are grateful to Dmitri Tseluiko for helpful discussions about Shilnikov's theorem, and for help in preparing Figures \ref{fig_homocl_2d-3d_2well_right_cycle}(k)-(o); and to Alexander Balanov for helpful discussions and feedback on the draft of this manuscript.
+C.J.M. was supported by EPSRC (UK) during his PhD studies in Loughborough University, grant EP/P504236/1.